tzConnectBerlin/slate/source/index.html.md

 EOF
 ```

-> To authorize at authorization guarded endpoints eg `/auth/logged_in`, use this code:
+> To authorize at authorization guarded endpoints, eg `/auth/logged_in`, set the "Authorization" header alike:

 ```shell
 http GET "/auth/logged_in" \